pelavarre/byobash/macos/README.md

 2

-in my first test, i double-click through ten Buttons
+in my first test, i double-click through ten Button Files

     Clear  1 , 2  Over Over +  Over Over +  ...

-i push those ten Buttons inside the Finder > View > As Icons (⌘1) of this 'macos' Folder
+i push those ten Buttons

-then Finder > View > As List (⌘2) shows me the Fibonacci Numbers stacking up
+as shown inside the Finder > View > As Icons (⌘1) of this 'macos' Folder, and then Finder > View > As List (⌘2) shows me the Fibonacci Numbers stacking up

 3